Engraved gold wedding ring acquired by an inmate while in Kaufering concentration camp

 The collection consists of a finger ring and documents relating to the experiences of Louis and Flora Stark Pearl and her parents in Hungary and in several concentration camps during the Holocaust.

-Promissory notes: issued to Jeno and Elza Stark (Flora Stark Pearl's parents) after the Hungarians forbade Jews from owning businesses, and the Starks signed over their business to a tenant; dated October-November 1942; in Hungarian.
+Contains five promissory notes issued to Jeno and Elza Stark (Flora Stark Pearl's parents) after the Hungarians forbade Jews from owning businesses, and the Starks signed over their business to a tenant.